nuxeo/nuxeo-python-client/README.md

 A Nuxeo Platform instance needs to be running on `http://localhost:8080/nuxeo` for the tests to be run.

-Tests can be launched on Node.js with:
+Tests can be launched on Python Nosetests with:

     $ nosetests -v

+Tests can be launched without a server with Maven and Nosetests:

+    $ mvn -f ftest/pom.xml clean verify

 ### Reporting Issues